FuzzingLabs/sui-fuzzer/README.md

   "use_ui": true, // Do you want the nice UI or not ?
   "nb_threads": 8, // The number of threads used by the fuzzer "seed": 4242, // The inital seed
-  "contract_file": "./examples/fuzzinglabs_package/build/fuzzinglabs_package/bytecode_modules/fuzzinglabs_module.mv", // The path to the compiled module
+  "contract": "./examples/fuzzinglabs_package/build/fuzzinglabs_package/bytecode_modules/fuzzinglabs_module.mv", // The path to the compiled module / package
   "execs_before_cov_update": 10000, // When the coverage is shared between the threads (don't modify if you don't know why) "corpus_dir": "./corpus", // Path to where the corpus will be written (milestone 3) "crashes_dir": "./crashes", // Path to where the crashfiles will be written